octo-technology/OpenTezos/docs/tezos-basics/exam.md

 ### Question 7

-What are the two metrics required to validate the exploration period and the promotion period ? //TODO(Are you sure participant rate is not included in the validation criteria ? .. only 3 solutions .. not enough)
+What are the two metrics required to validate the exploration period and the promotion period ?

 - [x] Supermajority
 - [ ] Participation rate
 - [x] Quorum
+- [ ] The alternative vote
+- [ ] Semi-proportional systems

 ### Question 8